 In Focus: Abuja Centenary City

-Nigeria currently boasts the most multibillion-dollar projects under construction in West Africa, with over 20 megaprojects that would provide enormous socioeconomic benefits to Nigerians.
-Today’s focus is the Centenary City in Abuja.
+Nigeria currently boasts the most multibillion-dollar projects under construction in West Africa, with over 20 megaprojects that would provide enormous socioeconomic benefits to Nigerians and today’s focus is the Abuja Centenary city.

 What is the Centenary City?